COVID -19 Guidance for Religious Services, Rites or Ceremonies

 |Provide alternative service delivery where possible

-- Suspend activities that increase risk of disease transmission, including:
+- Suspend activities that increase the risk of disease transmission, including:

 - Indoor singing activities or choir service (for outdoor singing activities and choir service, ensure physical distancing).
 Please note: Infected people can transmit the virus over greater distances through their saliva or respiratory droplets while singing, shouting, when playing certain instruments such as wind instruments or performing (e.g. drama or dance);